-For employed staff, the analysis of the injury indices overly intense stages, but have been affected by complex shows that LTIFR is down by 20% and LTISR is down by 35%.
+shows that LTIFR is down by 20% and LTISR is down by 35%.
 On the other hand, for subcontractors, these same indices increased.
 This is enough to lead to an increase in the overall LTIFR in comparison to the previous year.
+Many projects this year have gone through very intense phases

-This year, not only have many projects gone through processes as well, which by their very nature pose higher risk levels.
+For employed staff, the analysis of the injury indices and have been affected by complex processes, which by their very nature present higher risk levels.
 It is important to point out that even though there were more injuries recorded in absolute terms, the severity index marks a slight decrease in comparison to the same value last year.